 (These documents must be signed.
 Then they can be hand delivered, mailed, scanned and emailed, or faxed to us.
 Contact us if you would like to submit these forms electronically through DocuSign.)

-Fill out the application for Chesapeake Commons completely.
+Please fill out the application for Chesapeake Commons completely.
 The application and related documents must be signed.

 Please specify the apartment in which you are interested and if you will have a pet.
 This will help determine pricing and amount of security deposit for the unit.